This post may contain affiliate links. For more information, please read my disclosure policy.

 Tapestry of Grace

 Tapestry of Grace forms the heart of my homeschool.
 Not only does it provide history and literature assignments and discussions, but it provides writing, geography, fine art, and church history.

 Tapestry is divided into 4 levels: The lower grammar level for children just learning to read (K-3rd).
 Upper grammar is for 3rd-6th grade, dialectic for 6th – 9th grades, and rhetoric for 9th – 12th grades.
 The reason for the overlap is children don’t develop at the same rate.

-This year we’re doing moving forward through Rome and into Year 2: Fall of Rome through 1800.
+We’re moving forward through Rome and into Year 2: Fall of Rome through 1800 this year.
 It’s a crazy, roller-coaster of a year!

 Since I’m not in the mood for a roller-coaster year and want more sanity, rest, and scholé, I’m making a few small changes to Tapestry of Grace.

 - The 1st unit of TOG Year 2 touches on the major works of the middle ages.
 I’m going to pick 1-3 of my favorites for us to read and study rather than jumping from work to work.

 - We’ll spend unit 2 or unit 3 concentrating on Shakespeare.